"Excellent and better choice over Emergency Departments. My son was able to utilize the walk-in hours on a Saturday, X-ray completed on-site."

 The OS1 Kennesaw clinic sits on Bells Ferry Road, one of Kennesaw’s most familiar routes, easy to reach from across Cobb and Cherokee counties.
 Find us at 4300 Bells Ferry Rd, Kennesaw, GA 30144.
 Call (470) 790-0725, and check our current Kennesaw hours on this page before you head in.

 No. The Kennesaw clinic is walk-in.
 Come in during open hours and you will be seen.
+To call ahead, dial (470) 790-0725.

 No. You do not need a referral to be seen at OS1.
 If you need an MRI or a specialist, your OS1 provider arranges it.